ministryofjustice/opg-data/shared_code/README.md

 SOFTWARE.
 ```

-## Packaging and uploading to CodeArtifact
+## Packaging and uploading to PyPi

 1. Install the requirements: